 Many file-sharing services existed when Dropbox was first founded – they just weren’t all that great, and few people used them.

-The Dropbox hypothesis was that a well-executed product would be phenomenally successful in the market.
+The Dropbox hypothesis was that a well-executed product would be phenomenally successful.

 Here’s the hard part: they needed to do this well across even the most prominent platforms, like OSX, Windows, iOS, and others.
 It was a tremendous job, and they needed cash.

-Venture capitalists were hesitant to go into a market where existing rivals were suffering, which caused many investors to shy away.
+Venture capitalists hesitated to enter a market where existing rivals suffered, which caused many investors to shy away.

 Here’s how the Dropbox team derived the solution to their problem: